 In order for a truck to be released into commercial service, it must:

 - Meet minimum safety standards.
 Semi trucks are required to adhere to certain safety requirements, such as underride protection, fire extinguishers, flares, and other implemented regulations.

 - Be inspected regularly.
 Commercial carriers are required to perform routine inspections on their vehicles, and drivers must complete a safety inspection before each trip.
 All equipment must be monitored for defects, such as broken mirrors and cargo locks, or chipped reflective paint, and must be replaced as soon as there are noticeable signs of wear.

 - Undergo proper maintenance.
 Commercial vehicles should undergo regular maintenance, including oil changes, light bulb and windshield wiper replacement, inspecting brake lines, and replacing worn brake pads and tires.
 If a defect is identified during an inspection, it should be repaired along with any other regular maintenance that's due.

 - Receive adequate repairs.
 Any worn or damaged truck parts should be replaced as soon as possible using items that are appropriate for the particular make and model of the vehicle.

 If you were injured in a truck crash, experts at our firm can determine who is at fault for your medical bills, lost wages, permanent disability, and pain and suffering.
-Simply fill out the quick contact form on this page to set up your consultation with a truck crash attorney.
+Simply fill out the quick contact form on this page to set up your consultation with a Seminole truck accident attorney.
 We provide help to injury clients on a contingency-fee basis, so we don't collect any fees until your case is won.